-Kristie Soo Yeon Han is a rising senior studying Economics with a secondary in Psychology.
+Kristie Soo Yeon Han is a senior studying Economics with a secondary in Psychology.
 Kristie was born in Seoul, South Korea, but moved to Mexico City when she was one year old.
 After spending her childhood in Mexico, she moved to sunny San Diego, where she continued her studies until college.

 Beyond the Harvard International Relations Council, Kristie is also involved in psychology research.
 She is especially interested in Developmental Economics and Social Psychology.
 Kristie enjoys traveling and learning about cultures unique to each country, and her goal is to learn seven languages before she is seventy years old.

 Kristie is excited to welcome you to Harvard Model United Nations 2015, and she is certain that it will be an unforgettable experience!

 Email Kristie at: email@example.com.

 Dennis Lee — Under-Secretary-General for Innovation & Technology

 Dennis Lee is a junior at Harvard studying astrophysics and physics.
 Born and raised in San Francisco, California, he has been involved in Model UN since his freshman year in college.
 His interest in international relations and global affairs led him to be an active member of the Harvard International Relations Council.
 In addition to HMUN, he also writes for the Harvard International Review and staffs the college conference.